 ©iStock.com/SherryL18

-Monarch Butterfly Eggs vs Aphids
+Monarch Butterfly Eggs vs. Aphids

 Some people confuse aphids with monarch butterfly eggs.
 Why?
-Because they both are found on milkweed plants.
+Because they are both found on milkweed plants.
 In terms of size, both monarch butterfly eggs and aphids are about the same length.
 However, some basic differences between them can help with identification.

 Aphids gather in large clusters right next to one another.
 There may be dozens of aphids in one cluster.
 Alternatively, monarch butterflies lay just a single egg on the underside of a leaf or a stem.
-As a note, some types of butterflies lay clusters of eggs.
+As a note, some types of butterflies do lay clusters of eggs.

 The larva inside a monarch butterfly egg doesn’t move around.
 However, it can take on a darker color as it nears hatching time.
 Alternatively, you’ll notice an aphid has six black legs.
-So, if you see something moving around on legs, you know it’s not a monarch butterfly egg!
+So, if you see something moving around on legs, you know it’s not a monarch butterfly egg.

 How Long Do They Incubate?

-How Many Eggs Survive a Monarch Butterfly?
+How Many Eggs Survive?

-Throughout their pre-adult stages, from being laid as eggs, hatching, growing, and pupating, to maturing in chrysalis or pupa, these insects experience significant losses in their populations.
+Throughout their pre-adult stages — from being laid as eggs, hatching, growing, and pupating, to maturing in chrysalis or pupa — these insects experience significant losses in their populations.

 In captivity, Monarch survival rates tend to be considerably higher compared to the wild, where a combination of predators and other factors leads to loss.
 It is actually a fairly simple task to keep eggs alive.